Old Bands, New Tracks---Revisiting the Band Model for Robust Hypothesis Testing: Computation of the Least Favorable Densities

 The termination criterion in line seven is intentionally left vague.
 One option is to require that $\max_{i \in \{0,1\}} \lVert q_i^n-q_i^{n-1} \rVert$ is sufficiently small, where $\lVert \cdot \rVert$ denotes a suitable norm.
 Alternatively, some $f$-divergence between $Q_0^n$ and $Q_1^n$ or the likelihood ratio can be tracked.

 The speed of convergence depends on the choice of $\alpha$.
-In general, $\alpha$ should be chosen as small as possible to achieve fast convergence and in many cases $\alpha = 0$ is the best option.
+By inspection of the update rule of the iterative algorithm, it can be seen that the updated density, say $q_0^n$, is the projection of a weighted sum of the previous densities, i.e., $\alpha q_0^{n-1} + q_1^{n-1}$.
+Increasing $\alpha$ increases the influence of the previous iterate $q_0^{n-1}$ on the next next iterate $q_0^n$.
+Hence, the ``step size'' of the algorithm depends on $\alpha$ and it converges slower for large $\alpha$.
+Therefore, $\alpha$ should be chosen as small as possible to achieve fast convergence and in most cases $\alpha = 0$ is the best option.
 Nonzero $\alpha$-values are necessary only when the joint support of the least favorable distributions is very small.
 The easiest way to identify such cases is running Algorithm 1 with $\alpha = 0$ and checking whether or not a solution for $c_0$ and $c_1$ exists.

+In general, the proposed algorithm is stable and does not pose any numerical challenges.
+The convergence is guaranteed to be monotonic in all $f$-divergences for $\alpha = 0$ and monotonic in the total variation distance for $\alpha > 0$, see also Appendix~\ref{apx:proof_convergence_alg1}.
+The computation time depends foremost on how costly it is to evaluate the integral in the definition of $g$.